raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 ### Installation - firmware update
 Network boot functionality is included in the 2020-02-13 Raspbian Buster release.
 However, for advanced boot modes it's normally best to use the latest stable software.
 ```
-# Update the rpi-eeprom update package
+# Update the rpi-eeprom package
 sudo apt update
 sudo apt upgrade